openframeworks/ofBook/12_ios/chapter.md

 @end
 ```

 You can see that we've ditched the old getter and setter methods and have now replaced it with the `@property` syntax.
-After the `@property` tag we can also declare some extra setter behaviour, where we have `retain` in brackets.
+After the `@property` tag we can also declare some extra setter attributes, where we have `retain` in brackets.
 This means that every time we use the `firstName` property to set a new value, it will automatically `retain` the new `NSString` which is super handy and means we're writing less code to get the same result.

 Next lets jump into the implementation file,